DhwaniGurjar/MachineLearningPython/README.md

 From Udemy Course : Machine Learning A-Z™: Hands-On Python & R In Data Science

-This repository covers Basic Concepts of Regression and Clusturing helpful in learning Machine Learning.
+This repository covers Basic Concepts of Regression and Clusturing helpful in learning Machine Learning in Python.